Podcast: Play in new window | Download

 2. You will learn how these three sections can make your book more impressive than most other books.

-3. You will learn how important a role these three sections can play in your book’s financial and critical success.
+3. You will learn how these three sections can enhance your book’s financial and critical success

 Introduction

-A self-publisher needs to understand the differences between the foreword, preface, and book introduction.
+A self-publisher must understand the differences between the foreword, preface, and book introduction.
 Each section plays a vital role in the critical and financial success of the book.
-Without these three sections, a non-fiction book is incomplete and not giving the readers their money’s worth.
+Without these three sections, a non-fiction book is incomplete and does not give the readers their money’s worth.

 Therefore, I’ve laid out some basic definitions of each section to help give new self-publishers a starting point before beginning their first book: